danfuzz/samizdat/doc/library-guide/Peg.md

 This is equivalent to the syntactic form `{: @token :}` or `{: "ch" :}` (where `ch` represents a single character).

-#### `makeTokenSet(clses*) -> rule`
+#### `makeTokenSet(names*) -> rule`

-Makes and returns a parser rule which matches a token whose class matches that of any of the given classes, consuming it upon success.
+Makes and returns a parser rule which matches a token whose name matches that of any of the given ones, consuming it upon success.
-Each argument is taken to be a token class, which is typically (but not necessarily) a record class.
+Each argument is taken to be a token name, which must be a symbol.
 The result of successful parsing is whatever token was matched.

 This is equivalent to the syntactic form `{: [@token1 @token2 @etc] :}`.

-#### `makeTokenSetComplement(clses*) -> rule`
+#### `makeTokenSetComplement(names*) -> rule`

-Makes and returns a parser rule which matches a token whose class matches none of any of the given tokens, consuming it upon success.
+Makes and returns a parser rule which matches a token whose name matches none of any of the given tokens, consuming it upon success.
-Each argument is taken to be a token class, which is typically (but not necessarily) a record class.
+Each argument is taken to be a token name, which must be a symbol.
 The result of successful parsing is whatever token was matched.

 This is equivalent to the syntactic form `{: [! @token1 @token2 @etc] :}`.